Hesston shootings: Shootings

 The shootings began at around 4:57 p.m. at a street intersection in Newton, where Ford shot at two vehicles in a drive-by shooting.
 The first motorist suffered a non-fatal gunshot wound to the shoulder, while the second motorist escaped unscathed after a bullet pierced the car's windshield.
-He then drove down Old U.S. Route 81 and fired at oncoming traffic.
+Ford then drove down Old U.S. Route 81 and fired at oncoming traffic.
 His vehicle and another one crashed in a nearby ditch, after which he got out, shot and injured the other driver in the leg, and stole that victim's vehicle.
 According to conversations with law officials, they believe the shootings in Newton were to distract officials of what was about to happen at Excel Industries.

 Ford then arrived at Excel Industries, a manufacturer of lawnmowers, in Hesston, injured an elderly woman in the parking lot, went inside the building, and fired randomly at the assembly lines, shooting several employees.
 According to one person who was shot but survived, Ford seemed to hesitate before firing.
 He then shot at Hesston Police Chief Doug Schroeder, the first officer to respond to the scene, and Schroeder fired back.
 Ford was struck by bullets and died at 5:23 p.m.
 Ford was armed with a Zastava Arms AK-47-style semi-automatic rifle and a Glock 22 semi-automatic pistol.
-At least 150 people were inside the plant at the time of the shooting there.
+At least 150 people were inside the plant at the time of the shooting.

+The assailant had about 107 rounds of ammunition to start with, and he discharged an estimated 89 of those rounds during the attacks.